leverh/react-bookhub-app/README.md

 ### There are several other components in this app...
 The application is built around the React framework, leveraging the power of reusable components to build a coherent, maintainable, and scalable codebase.
-Components such as **SignInForm**, **SignUpForm**, **Comment**, and **CommentCreateForm**, **ScrollToTopButton**, etc.,  are modular building blocks of the application that contain specific functionalities.
-These components are reused across different parts of the application, ensuring consistency and reducing redundancy.
-Each component maintains its own state and lifecycle while possibly receiving data via props, allowing for data flow and clear separation of concerns.
+Components such as **SignInForm**, **SignUpForm**, **Comment**, and **CommentCreateForm**, etc.,  are modular building blocks of the application that contain specific functionalities.
+These components are re-used across different parts of the application, ensuring consistency and reducing redundancy.
+Each component maintains its own state and lifecycle while receiving data via props, allowing for data flow and clear separation of concerns.
 By structuring the application in this way, it’s easier to manage, develop, and debug, making the codebase more maintainable and scalable as the application evolves.

 ## UX Design Process for BookHub